voschezang/coding-handbook/collaboration/team-performance.md

-## Value Creation

-Value creation could involve anything that is necessary to provide a product or service.
-A typical example is engineering.

-## Organizational Capability
+### Capability

+Capability consists of organizational capability and technological capability.

-Organizational capability considers the individual team and the organization that it is a part of.
+- Organizational capability considers the individual team and the organization that it is a part of.
 This includes team maturity and agility.
 It may cover the dynamics between team members, their development and thier satisfaction.